mvemuri-22/Industry-Biscuit-Anomaly-Detection/README.md

 * Training Epochs: 100
 * Batch Size: 32
 * Optimization: Adam optimizer
-* Reconstruction Loss: Binary cross-entropy
 * KL Divergence Weight (β): 1.0

 #### ViT-VAE Results and Analysis

-Despite the architectural sophistication and excellent reconstructions, the ViT-VAE showed poor test set classification performance.
-One likely cause is that the pretrained ViT encoder was too good at reconstructing even defective images, including those with nails or unusual coloring.
+Despite the architectural sophistication and excellent reconstructions, the ViT-VAE showed poor test set classification performance. **One likely cause is that the pretrained ViT encoder was too good at reconstructing even defective images, including those with nails or unusual coloring**.
 This means that even anomalies were reconstructed well, leading to low reconstruction error and consequently poor anomaly discrimination.

 Threshold Tuning (based on validation set reconstruction error):

 * Best Threshold: 70,077.57
 * Validation Set Performance:
-  * Precision: 0.5000
+  * Precision: **0.5000**
   * Recall: 1.0000
   * F1 Score: 0.6667
   * AUC: 0.5058

 Test Set Performance:

-* Precision: 0.4898
+* Precision: **0.4898**
 * Recall: 0.9600
 * F1 Score: 0.6486
 * AUC: 0.6091

-**These results indicate that the model is basically classifying everything as anomalies, showing weak classification power.**

 #### Latent Space Analysis

-The t-SNE visualization of the latent space reveals slightly distinct but overlapping clusters for defective and non-defective samples.
-Defective cookies tend to reside near the boundary of the normal cluster, which confirms that the latent space does learn some distinction.
+The t-SNE visualization of the latent space reveals slightly distinct but overlapping clusters for defective and non-defective samples. **Defective cookies tend to reside near the boundary of the normal cluster, which confirms that the latent space does learn some distinction**.
 However, the boundaries are not sharp, possibly due to the ViT encoder’s generalization ability, causing defective features to be encoded similarly to normal ones.

 ![image](https://github.com/user-attachments/assets/3162df46-95d9-4156-a033-448ae8421efa)